-Block files and folders is especially useful in the scenario where more than one user is present on a macOS operating system.
-"Locked" mode for files and folders is designed to prevent sensitive files from being modified / edited.
+Block files and folders it is especially useful in a scenario where multiple users are present on a macOS operating system.
+The "locked" mode for files and folders is designed to prevent editing / editing of sensitive files.

-This is a special "permission", somewhat similar to "Read Only" in Windows, but it is much better developed in terms of security.
+This is a special "permission", somewhat similar to "Read Only" from Windows, but it is much better developed in terms of security.

 In case we are the sole user of a Mac, lock files not much is profitable, and when a folder are many files blocked, Taken from other devices become less stressful.

-The easiest way to unlock a file is to do it right-click on "Get Info" box and file properties, to unchecked "Locked"
+The simplest method to unlock a file is to right-click on it, "Get Info", and from the file properties box, to unchecked "Locked".

 when we meet more files blockedThat are located in multiple folders, unlock every file separately would take us a long time and would be tedious.
 In this scenario we will use a command line in Terminal, which eliminate the lock on all files and folders locked.

 How to unlock multiple files and folders simultaneously on macOS - Unlock multiple files and folders in macOS